Wonco/bulk-local-unifi-to-cloud-controller/README.md

 # bulk-local-unifi-to-cloud-controller

-Readme File for Unifi Device Discovery and Configuration Script
+Readme File for bulk SSH local lan to unifi controller

 This script is designed to discover Unifi devices on a network and configure their inform settings for management by a Unifi controller.